saiichihashimoto/mongoose-normalizr/README.md

 You use [normalizr](https://www.npmjs.com/package/normalizr) to normalize you API data on the frontend.

 normalizr entities represent nested data... but so do mongoose schemas!
-You're don't want to [repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+You don't want to [repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 You want to generate normalizr entities directly from your mongoose schemas.

 Here you go!